ersguteralbaner/NosanaMonitoringBot/README.md

     In this example, the Chat ID is 123456789.

   Configure the .env File:

   Create a .env file in the root of your project:

     touch .env

   Add the following content to your .env file:

     TOKEN=<Your Telegram Bot Token>
     CHAT_ID=<Your Telegram Chat ID>

   Replace <Your Telegram Bot Token> with the token provided by BotFather.

   Replace <Your Telegram Chat ID> with the ID retrieved earlier.

-    Usage

 ### Step 4: Run the script by executing the following command:
 ```bash